 Source: page 451 and page 828 of the 3rd edition (1972) of University Economics by Armen Alchian and William Allen; the first part of the quotation is Question #30 at the end of Chapter 22. via Bonus Quotation of the Day… – Cafe Hayek

 Milton Friedman visited Australia in 1975.
 He spoke with government officials and appeared on the TV show Monday Conference.
-Apparently, that was enough for him to take over Australian monetary policy settings for this foreseeable future.
+Apparently, that was enough for him to take over Australian monetary policy setting for the foreseeable future.

 When working at the next desk to the monetary policy section in the late 1980s, I heard not a word of Friedman’s Svengali influence: